William Borthwick (Dorset politician)

 Hon.
-William Borthwick (14 June 1879 – 16 December 1956) was a British Liberal Party politician, Army Captain and Barrister.
+William Borthwick (14 June 1879 – 16 December 1956) was a British Liberal Party politician, army officer and barrister.

 Background

 He was the son of Sir Thomas Borthwick, 1st Baronet and Letitia Mary Banks.
 He was a younger brother of Lord Whitburgh.
 In 1909 he married Ruth Margery Rigby of Putney, the only daughter of Jason Rigby.
 They had four children, including a son William Jason Maxwell Borthwick.
 She died in 1971.
-In 1913 he was granted the rank of a baron's son.
+In 1913 Borthwick was granted the rank of a baron's son.

 Career

-He gained the rank of Temporary Captain in the service of the King's Royal Rifle Corps.
-He fought in the First World War between 1914 and 1918, where he was wounded twice and became a Prisoner of war.
+He gained the rank of temporary captain in the service of the King's Royal Rifle Corps.
+He fought in the First World War between 1914 and 1918, during which he was wounded twice and became a prisoner of war.

-In 1919 he was called to the Bar.
-At parliamentary elections he contested, as a Liberal party candidate North Dorset four times;
+In 1919 he was called to the bar.
+At parliamentary elections Borthwick contested, as a Liberal party candidate, the North Dorset constituency four times.
+He was unsuccessful at each election.
+He did not stand for parliament again.